-Our charter provides that we may issue up to 50,000,000 shares of preferred stock, \$0.01 par value per share.
-As of August 13, 2014, we had no outstanding shares of preferred stock.
+Our charter provides that we may issue up to 50,000,000 shares of preferred stock, par value \$0.01 per share.
+As of December 21, 2016, we had no outstanding shares of preferred stock.

 We may issue preferred stock.
 Preferred stock may be issued independently or together with any other securities and may be attached to or separate from the securities.
 The following description of the preferred stock sets forth general terms and provisions of the preferred stock to which any prospectus supplement may relate.
-The statements below describing the preferred stock are in all respects subject to and qualified in their entirety by reference to the applicable provisions of our charter and bylaws, including Articles Supplementary setting forth the terms of a class or series of preferred stock.
+The statements below describing the preferred stock are in all respects subject to and qualified in their entirety by reference to the applicable provisions of our charter and bylaws, including any applicable articles supplementary designating and setting forth the terms of a class or series of preferred stock.
+The applicable articles supplementary will be filed with the SEC and incorporated by reference as an exhibit to the registration statement of which this prospectus is a part.
 The issuance of preferred stock could adversely affect the voting power, dividend rights and other rights of holders of common stock.
-Although our board of directors does not have this intention at the present time, it or a duly authorized committee could establish another class or series of preferred stock, that could, depending on the terms of the series, delay, defer or prevent a transaction or a change in control of our company that might involve a premium price for the common stock or otherwise be in the best interest of the holders thereof.
+Our board of directors or a duly authorized committee thereof could establish one or more classes or series of preferred stock, that could, depending on the terms of the class or series, delay, defer or prevent a transaction or a change in control of our company that might involve a premium price for the common stock or otherwise be in the best interest of the holders thereof.